 - Consequences of a debt agreement

 If you've considered your options and want to enter into a debt agreement the next step is to speak with a registered debt agreement administrator.
-Find contact details for practising registered debt agreement administrators.
+Find contact details for practicing registered debt agreement administrators.

 The debt agreement administrator will help you prepare your debt agreement proposal.
 They will then submit it to us on your behalf.